Back

 A one-size-fits-all approach to internet filtering rarely works in an educational setting.
 Different age groups have varying educational needs and maturity levels, which means that filtering policies must be tailored accordingly.
 Younger students might require stricter filters to block social media or entertainment sites, while older students need access to a wider range of resources for research and learning.
 If the age group isn’t taken into account, it may seem like web filters at the school are too restrictive.

-Web filters also depend on the authority which implements them.
+Web filters also depend on the authority that implements them.
 For example, the UK Safer Internet Centre has specific guidelines and recommendations for how the Welsh, Scottish, and British governments should filter the internet.
-This might differ from the US where the federal government delegates these decisions to local authorities and schools.
+This might differ from the US, where the federal government delegates these decisions to local authorities and schools.

 Balancing Accessibility and Security